Karkazou/alx-low_level_programming/0x00-hello_world/README.md

-my first poject in c
+this is my project for c